pottz91/React-MYSQL/README.md

 Before getting started with this project, make sure you have Node.js, MySQL, and optionally Yarn or npm (which comes with Node.js) installed on your system.

+Also you can add also an external MySQL Database

 ## Installation

 Follow these steps to install and run the project on your local system: